ibm-js/deliteful/docs/list/List.md

 When the selection mode is `single`, one single item can be selected in the list at any time.

+When the selection mode is `radio`, one single item can be selected in the list at any time, but it cannot be unselected without selecting another one.

 When the selection mode is `multiple`, more than one item can be selected in the list at any time.

 When the selection mode is `none`, the items are not selectable.